-From the view of other partitions, the discretized continuous-time variables only have values at clock ticks (internally it may be more complicated, see section 16.8.2).
-Therefore, outside the discretized partitions themselves, they are treated as clocked partitions.
+From the viewpoint of other partitions, the discretized continuous-time variables only have values at clock ticks (internally it may be more complicated, see section 16.8.2).
+Therefore, outside the discretized partions themselves, they are treated similarly to discrete-time partitions.
 Especially, operators such as sample, hold, subSample must be used to communicate signals of the discretized partition with other partitions.

-16.8.1 Clocked and Discretized Partitions
+16.8.1 Discrete-time and Discretized Partitions